Patacode/gitignore-template-generator/DOCUMENTATION.md

 This feature allows the use of `clap` as a CLI parser.

-It makes the crate much heavier but allows for a fully-fledged experience with it.
+It makes the crate much heavier but allows for a full-fledged experience with it.

-It's the default, see [below section](#usage) for more infos.
+It's the default, see [above usage section](#usage) for more infos.

 ### Remote templating